 Irish Gap Year Student Housing

-Students on Irish Gap Year programs are warmly welcomed to Bundrowes House, a 19th Century sea-side estate with unparalelled panoramic views of Donegal Bay and the surrounding country-side.
+Students on Irish Gap Year programs are warmly welcomed to Bundrowes House, a 19th Century sea-side estate with unparalleled panoramic views of Donegal Bay and the surrounding country-side.

 Bundrowes is set on 3 acres of pristine coastal land and is located on its own small island on the banks of the Drowes River, which borders counties Donegal and Leitrim.
-The house is located just 1 mile from the vibrant town of Bundoran in Southwest County Donegal.
+The house is located just 1.5 miles from the vibrant town of Bundoran in Southwest County Donegal.

-Bundrowes is a home away from home and our students have plenty of room to relax in front of the wood burning stove, whip something up in the kitchen or chill out in their bedrooms.
+Bundrowes is a home away from home and our students have plenty of room to relax in front of the wood burning stove, make art in their free time or whip something up in the kitchen.

 History of Bundrowes House